kubermatic/docs/content/kubermatic/master/tutorials_howtos/administration/admin_panel/backup_buckets/_index.en.md

 To see how to make backups and restore your cluster, check the [Etcd Backup and Restore Tutorial]({{< ref "../../../etcd_backups" >}}).

-### Enforcing default backups
+### Default backups

-It is also possible to enforce default backups for each cluster in a Seed.
-By setting a default destination, a default EtcdBackupConfig is created for all the user clusters in the Seed.
+Since 2.20, default destinations are required if the automatic etcd backups are configured.
+A default EtcdBackupConfig is created for all the user clusters in the Seed.
 It has to be a destination that is present in the backup destination list for that Seed.

 Example Seed with default destination: